SalishSeaCast/docs/work_env/anaconda_python.rst

 Anaconda Python Distribution
 ============================

-The the Anaconda Python distribution is the easiest way to install Python and a collection of scientific packages and other tools
+The Anaconda Python distribution is the easiest way to install Python and a collection of scientific packages and other tools (`Sphinx`_,
-(`Sphinx`_,
 `Jupyter Notebook`_,
 `NumPy`_,